MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \BeginKnitrBlock{protip}<div class="protip">**Areas to the right.**

-The normal probability table in most books gives the area to the left.
-If you would like the area to the right, first find the area to the left and then subtract this amount from one.</div>\EndKnitrBlock{protip}
+The `pnorm()` function (and the normal probability table in most books) gives the area to the left.
+If you would like the area to the right, first find the area to the left and then subtract this amount from one.
+In `R`, you can also do this by setting the `lower.tail` argument to `FALSE`.</div>\EndKnitrBlock{protip}

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">Stuart earned an SAT score of 2100.
 Draw a picture for each part. (a) What is his percentile? (b) What percent of SAT takers did better than Stuart?^[Numerical answers: (a) 0.9772. (b) 0.0228.]</div>\EndKnitrBlock{guidedpractice}